 Macrocerebellum, also known as cerebellar hyperplasia, refers to a rare condition characterised by an abnormally enlarged cerebellum with preserved architecture and shape.
-It is usually demonstrated on imaging with a thickening of the cortical gray matter of the cerebellar hemispheres.
+It is usually demonstrated on imaging with a thickening of the cortical grey matter of the cerebellar hemispheres.

 Macrocerebellum is a rare imaging finding, only a few case have been reported 3.

-It can be found as an isolated (non-syndromic) condition or as part of well-defined syndrome, such as Costello syndrome and Sotos syndrome, or neurometabolic diseases (e.g. mucopolysaccharidosis type I and II) 2.
+It can be found as an isolated (non-syndromic) condition or as part of a well-defined syndrome, such as Costello syndrome and Sotos syndrome, or neurometabolic diseases (e.g. mucopolysaccharidosis type I and II) 2.

 - 1. Bodensteiner JB, Schaefer GB, Keller GM et-al. Macrocerebellum: neuroimaging and clinical features of a newly recognized condition.
 J. Child Neurol.
 1997;12 (6): 365-8.
 Pubmed citation